mayankkamboj47/mayankkamboj47.github.io/posts/2023-05-12-a-substitution-model-of-computation.md

 Okay, I cheated with a double repeat, but the program is really very intuitive still.
 I could not have cheated, and made my program a little bit wobbly and confusing.

 I hope that the above examples have convinced you that what Turing machine does in a lot of quadruples is often concise in the string substitution model.

+To conclude, the model of computation with substitution and "repeat till no change" allows us to express programs in a more concise way.
+In contrast to the standard approach to creating programming languages, which give about conciseness by adding a lot of primitives, our model of computation works with just 2 primitives.
+By showing the Turing-completeness of this model of computation, we can perhaps also dare say that something so fundamental as substitution is also very powerful - so much so that it maybe all you need if you're open to cycling through your instructions repeatedly.